 AeonWave-HD 64 is a GPL licensed, 3D and 4D audio library aimed at the professional audio, multimedia, game, simulation and virtual-reality market supporting Windows 7, Windows 8, Windows 10 and Linux operating systems (Intel and ARM).
+The adoption of the Simple DirectMedia Layer 2.0 as a fallback option for not directly supported audio drivers in AeonWave 3.2.0 opens the door to also easily support MacOS and BSD systems.
 The software renders audio considerably faster than competing products.

 The software provides a small, easy to use, fault tolerant and consistent API for the C language.
 In addition there is an even easier to use C++ API which exposes all the advantages C++ has to offer.
 The C++ API also comes with a buffer cache to minimize resources, and a simple way to stream background music without the need for the calling program to fill audio buffers on demand.
 This is done using the integrated audio streaming code which can also be used to read sound buffers, even from a remote location.